Help Center/ Migration Center/ Service Overview/ Notes and Constraints

 • Server migration workflows cannot migrate servers that boot using UEFI and have no targets associated.
 To migrate such servers using a workflow, associate them with existing UEFI servers on Huawei Cloud in advance.
 You can also use the Server Migration Service (SMS) to migrate such servers.

-• To migrate a server again, you need to stop the workflow, stop the SMS-Agent process on the server, delete the server record from the SMS console, and create a new workflow.
+• If you want to migrate a server for the second time, you need to stop the initial migration workflow, stop the SMS-Agent process on the server, delete the server record from the SMS console, and create a new workflow.

 Resource assessment and recommendations

-• Target servers must have disks as least as large as source servers.
+• Target servers must have disks at least as large as those on source servers.

 • Target servers must use the same type of OS as source servers.